BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 7- Upload the normalized h5ad matrix by clicking on browse and wait for the Calculating usage bar to complete.
 (It should take a few minutes, depending on the size of the matrix).

-8- Then click Download Output Data to download the calculated usages.
+8- Then click on "Download Output Data" to download the calculated usages.

 # Input: